TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/DeployTYPO3.rst

 A typical setup for deploying web applications consists of three different parts:

-- The local environment
+- The local environment (for development)
-- The build or continuous integration server (for example Gitlab CI or Github Actions)
+- The build environment (for reproducible builds).
+This can be a controlled local environment or a remote continuous integration server (for example Gitlab CI or Github Actions)
 - The live (production) environment

 To get an application from the local environment to the production system, the usage of a deployment tool and/or a continuous integration solution is recommended.
+This ensures that only version-controlled code is deployed and that builds are reproducible.
+Ideally setting a new release live will be an atomical operation and lead to no downtime.
+If there are errors in any of the deployment or test stages, most deployment tools will initiate an automatic "rollback" preventing that an erroneous build is released.

+One widely employed strategy is the "symlink-switching" approach:

+In that strategy, the webserver serves files from a virtual path :file:`releases/current/public` which consists of a symlink :file:`releases/current` pointing to the latest deployment ("release").
+That symlink is switched after a new release has been successfully prepared.
+The latest deployment contains symlinks to folders that should be common among all releases (commonly called "shared folders").

+Usually the database is shared between releases and upgrade wizards and schema upgrades are run automatically before or shortly after the new release has been set live.

-The directory structure of a 'production' TYPO3 installation looks like this:
+This is an exemplatory directory structure of a "symlink-switching" TYPO3 installation:

 .. code-block:: none

-    ├── shared
+    ├── shared/
     │    ├── fileadmin/
     │    ├── typo3temp/
     │    └── var/
+    │        ├── var/charset/
+    │        ├── var/lock/
+    │        ├── var/log/
+    │        └── var/session/
-    ├── releases
+    ├── releases/
-    │    ├── current -> ../release1 (symlink to current release)
+    │    ├── current -> ./release1 (symlink to current release)
-    │    └── release1
+    │    └── release1/
-    │        ├── public
+    │        ├── public/ (webserver root, via releases/current/public)
-    │        │  ├── typo3conf
+    │        │   ├── typo3conf/
-    │        │  ├── typo3temp -> ../../../shared/typo3temp/ (symlink)
+    │        │   ├── fileadmin -> ../../../shared/fileadmin/ (symlink)
     │        │   └── index.php
+    │        ├── var/
+    │        |   ├── var/build/
+    │        |   ├── var/cache/
+    │        |   ├── var/charset -> ../../../shared/var/charset/ (symlink)
+    │        |   ├── var/labels/
+    │        |   ├── var/lock -> ../../../shared/var/lock/ (symlink)
+    │        |   ├── var/log -> ../../../shared/var/log/ (symlink)
+    │        |   └── var/session -> ../../../shared/var/session/ (symlink)
+    │        ├── vendor/
     │        ├── composer.json
-    │        ├── composer.lock
-    │        ├── var -> ../../shared/var/ (symlink)
-    │        └── vendor
+    │        └── composer.lock
-    └── public -> releases/current/public (web server root, symlink)

 The files in `shared` are shared between different releases of a web site.
-This is the place were assets (images, videos or PDFs) or generated images are stored and where log files can be found.
 The `releases` directory contains the TYPO3 code that will change between the release of each version.

 When using a deployment tool this kind of directory structure is usually created automatically.